- Stephen Manning Executive Director and Board Member

 Erin M. Pettigrew is the Rights Attorney for Innovation Law Lab in collaboration with Oregon Ready.
-She represents immigrant communities and their allies in pursuing strategic litigation to halt anti-immigrant policies and build permanent pathways toward inclusion.
+She represents immigrant communities and their allies in pursuing strategic litigation to halt anti-immigrant policies and practices.
 Before joining Innovation Law Lab, Erin worked in private practice as a civil litigator in workplace discrimination and wage theft cases.
 After graduating from the University of Washington School of Law, Erin was a public interest law fellow sponsored by the Yale Initiative for Public Interest Law on a wage recovery project, housed at Northwest Workers’ Justice Project.
-Erin speaks Spanish and considers it a privilege to serve immigrant families and their communities in the fight for a more just, welcoming, and inclusive Oregon.
+Erin speaks Spanish and considers it a privilege to serve immigrants, allies, and their communities in the fight for a more just and welcoming Oregon.

 Meet Isela Ramos Gonzalez

 Isela provides direct legal services to the Innovation Law Lab's clients detained at the Federal Detention Center in Sheridan, Oregon.
 Prior to joining Innovation Law Lab, Isela represented farm workers in employment litigation at the Oregon Law Center.
 Isela has nearly fifteen years of experience fighting for immigrants ‘ rights through organizing, public policy, and the law.
 While in law school, she served as a judicial intern in the United States Court of Appeals for the Third Circuit.
 She holds a JD from Northeastern University School of Law, a Masters in Public Policy from American University, and a BA from Wellesley College.
 Isela is admitted to practice law in the state of Oregon, California, and the United States District Court – District of Oregon.